SahilKumarGeoscience/sahilkumargeoscience.github.io/README.md

 Long-term landscape stability is not only about how much erosion occurs.
 It is also about **where erosion remains focused**.

-The Swabian Alb is a useful natural setting for this question because the Albtrauf escarpment forms a sharp geomorphic boundary between actively incising escarpment sectors and a lower-relief plateau interior.
-My thesis uses forward landscape evolution modelling to test whether future erosion stays concentrated along this escarpment or expands into areas that appear comparatively stable today.
+The Swabian Alb is a useful setting for this question because the Albtrauf escarpment forms a sharp geomorphic boundary between actively incising escarpment sectors and a lower-relief plateau interior.
+My thesis used forward landscape evolution modelling to test whether future erosion stays concentrated along this escarpment or expands into areas that appear comparatively stable today.

 The main result is clear: erosion is not spatially random.
 Across the model ensemble, high-magnitude erosion remains focused along the **Albtrauf escarpment**, while the plateau interior shows much lower hotspot coverage and limited long-term disturbance.